neofreex01/Data-Analytics-Portfolio/R(2019-2020)/Econmetrics problem sets/Oaxaca-decompostition.md

 <img src="./figure/oaxaca/figureunnamed-chunk-6-1.png" style="display: block; margin: auto;" />

+This figure shows the distribution of wages in 1979 and 1997.
+The 1979 distribution has a "spike" while the 1997 distribution does not.
+The 1997 distribution has more dispersal overal, with more mass in the lower and upper tail.

 ## (d) How the distribution changes from 1979 to 1997 in different groups

 ```r
 df_d = bind_rows((df2_1979 %>% filter(hr_wage_sample == 1) %>% mutate(lnhr_wage = log(hr_wage)) %>%